 Figure 6 – Trailblazer NC cells at the invasive front of the stream have a partially conserved molecular profile across distinct phases of migration.
 (A) Isolation of single trailblazer NC cells, at distinct phases of long distance migration, by manual dissection and FACS.
 (B) HH13 & 15 trailblazer NC cells were analyzed for the expression of 96 genes.
 (C) Heat map of single trailblazer NC cells at HH 13 (n=72) & 15 (n=76) with genes ordered by mean log2 expression in all cells based upon the 96-gene profile.
-(D) Principal Component Analysis (PCA) projections of 96 genes analyzed in single HH 13 & 15 trailblazer NC cell profiling.
-Blue, shaded squares within each plot represent an arbitrary PC score (PC1-2) of less than 0.15.
-PC scores (PC1-2) ranged from 0 to 0.4573.
+(D) Principal Component Analysis (PCA) weights of 96 genes analyzed in single HH 13 & 15 trailblazer NC cell profiling.
+Blue, shaded squares within each plot represent an arbitrary PC weight (PC1-2) of less than 0.15.
+PC weights (PC1-2) ranged from 0 to 0.4573.
 (E) Violin plots of selected genes representing profiling of single HH 13 & 15 trailblazer NC cells.

 Figure 7 – Single trailblazer NC cells have a molecular profile that is distinct from the rest of the cranial NC stream.
 (A) Isolation of single NC cells from each quartile of the cranial NC stream by manual dissection and FACS.
 (B) Intensity plot displaying the similarity of each cell’s 96-gene profile to all other single cell profiles as measured by Pearson’s correlation coefficient. (n=318 cells total; n=72 HH13 trailblazers, n=76 HH15 trailblazers, n=43 HH15 1st quartile, n=41 2nd quartile, n=44 3rd quartile & n=42 4th quartile) (C) Hierarchical clustering of single trailblazer NC cells at HH 13 & 15 as well as single NC cells from each quartile of the HH 15 cranial NC stream by Euclidean distance based upon averages of the 96-gene profiles.
 Genes are ordered by mean log2 expression in HH 15 trailblazer NC cells.
 (D) Hierarchical clustering of single trailblazer NC cells at HH 13 & 15 as well as single NC cells from each quartile of the HH 15 cranial NC stream by Pearson dissimilarity based upon averages of the 96-gene profiles.
 Genes are ordered by mean log2 expression in HH 15 trailblazer NC cells.
 (E) PCA of single trailblazer NC cells at HH 13 & 15 as well as single NC cells from each quartile of the cranial NC stream based upon a 96-gene profile.
 (F) Violin plots of selected genes representing profiling of single trailblazer NC cells at HH 13 & 15 as well as single NC cells from each quartile of the cranial NC stream.